-Upon completion of Benchmark 2, students are able to register for the spring Pre-Practicum course.
+Upon completion of Benchmark 2, students are able to register for the Pre-Practicum course.
 Students are required to take the Pre-Practicum course in the semester immediately preceding their first semester in Practicum.
 If a student completes the Pre-Practicum course and is then unable to register for the Practicum in the following semester, the student will be required to retake the Pre-Practicum course before starting the Practicum experience.

-Other requirements for enrolling in Practicum:
+Other requirements for enrolling in practicum are as follows:

-- 1. Completion of a minimum of 24 credit hours in the program or permission of academic advisor. - 2.
-Completion of practicum prerequisites MFS634; MFS680; MFS661; MFS645; MFS642; MFS639, MFS635, or MFS646; and MFS683, or permission of academic advisor. - 3.
-No academic incompletes. - 4.
-Successful completion of Benchmarks 1 and 2 - 5.
-Receipt of liability insurance. - 6.
-Passing a criminal background check.
+- 1. Completion of a minimum of 12 credit hours in the program or permission of academic advisor.

+- 2. No academic incompletes.

+- 4. Successful completion of Benchmarks 1 and 2

+- 5. Receipt of liability insurance.

+- 6. Passing a criminal background check.